Curio5813/Personal/README.md

 ## How to use this repository

-Solved problems from the beecrowd website and posted here should not be copied, but rather serve as a guide in the construction of algorithms to solve the proposed problems.
+Solved problems and posted here should not be copied, but rather serve as a guide in the construction of algorithms to solve the proposed problems.

 ## Meta